 La Terraza serves a delicious buffet breakfast and lunch.
-The fresh mangoes were some of the best I've ever tasted.
+The fresh mangoes are some of the best.
 The outdoor seating area is much larger than on the other ships.
 For dinner, La Terraza is an Italian restaurant, with an excellent menu that changes periodically.

 The supper club on the Silver Spirit is named Stars.
 It serves light bites of a variety of food served over five courses.
 Each morsel is about two or three bites, so by the time you've tried about fifteen different dishes, it's plenty for dinner!
 Those who are hearty eaters can sample a whole bowl of pasta before dessert, so there's no fear of leaving the table hungry.
 Although Stars is advertised as a supper club, the show doesn't start until 10 pm, so many diners have finished dinner before the live entertainment starts.

 Seishin is the Silver Spirit Asian restaurant.
 This restaurant has an extra surcharge, but it's well worth it for those who love fine Asian food that is superbly prepared and served.
 Seishin has four different pricing structures.
 The first is a choice of one of two sampler menus, which are four courses and include complimentary wines.
 The second is the standard 8-course menu with complimentary wines.
 The third choice is the standard 8-course menu and sake, and the fourth choice is the standard 8-course menu and premium wines.